Nigerian College of Aviation Technology: History

 The Nigeria College of Aviation Technology was formally inaugurated in 1964 through an Act of Parliament.
 It began operations in 1966 with technical support from the United Nations Development Programme and the International Civil Aviation Organization.
 It was designed to be a training center for Nigerian and African pilots, aircraft maintenance engineers, navigation aid technicians and it subsequently created a flying school, air traffic services and communications school and aeronautical electronics and telecommunications school to meet its objectives.
 In the late 1970s, it began giving specialized training courses in instrument landing systems, jet simulation, airline transport, and VHF omnidirectional range.
-In 1977, it admitted its first female student.
+In 1977, it admitted its first female student, Chinyere Kalu, who will go on to head the institution in 2011-2014, during the presidency of Goodluck Jonathan.

 Library

-The Nigerian College of Aviation Technology library is an academic Library that was established in 1964 to support teaching and instructional programmes of the college.
-As an important educational agency for the intellectual and information needs of students, technical and administrative staff and facilitates research in aviation industry. the virtual Library make digitized information resources available online or offline to both academic staff, non -academic staff, students and other researchers without moving from offices.
+The Nigerian College of Aviation Technology library is an academic library that was established in 1964 to support teaching and instructional programmes of the college.
+It is an educational agency for the intellectual and information needs of students, technical and administrative staff and facilitates research in aviation industry.
+The virtual library make digitized information resources available online or offline to both academic staff, non-academic staff, students and other researchers without moving from offices.